Circassian Circle ~ Wilson

 Ladies chain, set and turn partners, right and left, hands four half round, and turn partners, changing places.

 I'm not sure I understand the Lowe's set-up description, but I think they are describing a hall full of two couple quadrille sets (that is improper duple minor lines), lined up along each side wall of a building.
-In keeping with the staggered start in use for country dances at the time, only one set start dancing, as they move down the first line the dancers behind them will also start, then when they reach the bottom instead of becoming 2s and working their way up, the cross over to the other line, and work their way up.
+As with Chivers, and in keeping with the staggered start in use for country dances at the time, only one set start dancing, as they move down the first line the dancers behind them will also start, then when they reach the bottom instead of becoming 2s and working their way up, the cross over to the other line, and work their way up.
 When they reach the top of the other line they stop and wait until everyone else has reached their original position but in the other line.

 The next version I've found is Wilson, 1852.